← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

 For qualitative concept testing, 40-60 respondents per concept reaches the thematic saturation point where additional interviews stop revealing meaningfully new reactions, barriers, or motivations.
 For quantitative concept testing requiring statistically significant scores, 150-200 respondents per concept is the standard minimum at 95% confidence.
 These baselines apply to total-sample analysis; segment-level breakdowns multiply the requirement by the number of segments.
+For the complete pillar on concept testing methodology, see the concept testing complete guide.

 These numbers are starting points that adjust based on test design, concept count, audience complexity, and the decisions the research must support.
 Oversizing wastes budget on diminishing returns.
 Undersizing produces unreliable data that leads to worse decisions than no data at all.
 Understanding the mechanics behind sample size determination helps you calibrate accurately for your specific situation.
+The economic shift in AI-moderated research — from $150-$300 per respondent to $25 per respondent — reframes the sizing decision: the constraint is no longer budget, it is the methodological adequacy of the sample for the decision being made.
+That is a healthier constraint, and it is the one teams should be optimizing against.

 Qualitative Concept Testing Sample Sizes